Schmidt Hammer (or Rebound Hammer) Method

 - Requires a one-time calibration for each concrete mix using cylinder break tests.

-Which Method of Testing Should You Choose: Rebound Hammer or the Maturity Method?
+Which Method of Testing Should You Choose: Schmidt/Rebound Hammer or the Maturity Method?